What happens if my house was on fire and it is not inhabitable?

-BFD Firefighters are notified via two methods.
-Voice Pagers that when activated give the type of alarm and location.
-The Second is the Air Raid Sirens.
+BFD Firefighters are notified via three methods.
+Voice Pagers & Text messages, that when activated give the type of alarm and location, and Air Raid Sirens.
 Currently there are three sirens in Bayport.
 The Sirens are generally not used late evening and overnight except in certain circumstances.
 While this system may seem antiquated, they are a necessity.
-They alert the public to an emergency both fire, natural, and homeland security.
+They alert the public to an emergency both fire, natural, and other emergencies.

 The Chief is incharge of the Fire Department (elected by the dept and approved by the BOFC) followed by his two assistants.
 Captains and Lieutenants are incharge of the companies or general membership.
 The Chief (and other officers positions) is an annually elected position.
-Currently the Chief of the Department is Robert Fleming (since 2015).
+Currently the Chief of the Department is Paul Dolce (since 2017).

 This all depends on the vehicle and is up to the Fire District.
 The Bayport Fire Department takes very good care of all of the Fire Districts equipment.
 Typically a Fire Engine, Rescue Truck and Ladder Truck is replaced every 20-25 years.
 Our Brush Truck and Water Rescue Truck are both over 30 years old and have been refurbished.
 Chiefs Vehicles are usually replaced every six to eight years.
 A new water Rescue Truck was delivered in 2006 and Our Rescue truck was replaced in 2010.
 In 2012, the department/district took position of a new engine, 3-14-3, for Engine Company.

-New York State authorizes, with the permission of the Chief of the Department, any active firefighter to display a blue light while responding to an emergency.
+New York State authorizes, with the permission of the Chief of the Department, any active firefighter to display a forward facing blue light while responding to an emergency.
+This is a courtesy light and yielding the right of way is not mandatory but should be considered.
 In 2016, NYS Governor Cuomo signed into law a revision to the States "Move Over" Law and "Blue Light" Law which now requires vehicles to yield the right of way to responding first responders displaying a blue or green flashing light.
+Additionally, Police, EMS and Fire apparatus have rear facing blue lights used in combination with Red and/or yellow lights.